code16/sharp/README.md

 - admin@example.com / secret
 - boss@example.com / secret (has a few more permissions)

+Data of this demo is reset each hour.

 ## Additional resources

 Here's a series of blog posts which present Sharp following a simple example: